littlegustv/jekyll-now/_posts/2015-12-25-Technique-Vs-Philosophy.md

 What story was it telling?
 What technical constraint was it overcoming?
 What agenda was it pushing, even?
 I can see no motivation for making this movie, aside from the obvious one.
 But what's my motivation for seeing it?   .... again ...

 That's maybe an investigation for another time.
-Potential title - I'm an easy mark, come at me.
+Potential title - "I'm an easy target, come get me!"